 And at a deeper level coaching may also help to transform negative mindsets, limiting beliefs systems and lack of (professional) identity; see in detail on these topics my Article Business Mindset on this webpage.

 Another key aspect of a coaching relationship is the follow-up by the coach on the action points agreed in the last coaching session and to hear from the coachee whether and how their implementation has worked out (or not).
 Thus, part of any coaching relationship is the agreement that the client shall be accountable to the coach as to the action points and the general implementation of the solutions discovered and resolved by the client.

 Ultimately the difference between mentoring and consulting on the one hand and coaching on the other hand may be summarised as follows: the former two coach the problem, the latter coaches the person.
 The former two may provide for “quick fix solutions” built on the experience and expertise of the mentor or consultant but coaching will equip the client/coachee with the ability to find or develop own solutions.

-Dealing with emotional or behavioural symptoms or patterns, areas of pain and/or dysfunction or, more generally, fixing something in life that is not working at all or well is the expertise of a counsellor.
-He will ask questions to identify causes and diagnose problems which have been caused in the past but have an effect in the present and which require mending, coping skills, healing or wholeness for the future.
+The counsellor will ask questions to identify causes and diagnose problems which have been caused in the past but have an effect in the present and which require mending, coping skills, healing or wholeness for the future.

-So, the orientation of counselling is really past/ present whereas coaching and mentoring are clearly present/future oriented and consulting may have a past/present/future orientation.
+So, the orientation of counselling is really past/ present whereas coaching and mentoring are clearly present/future-oriented and consulting may have a past/present/future orientation.